tbh-web/takehome-frontend/README.md

 ## 📝 Logistics

-1. Fork this starter project
+1. Make your own GitHub repo with this README.md file
-2. Make your edits according to the spec below
+2. Make commits as you would in your day to day work
-3. Create a pull request with your changes
+3. Send a link to your repo to brooke@tbh.us once you’re done

 ## 📜 Task